The Classic canvases are eraser-proof. Under the following conditions, you can remove sketches without leaving any residue.

 To be able to paint with watercolor on canvas, there is a special primer to prepare the canvas for water-based paints.
 It should be mentioned that in any case the canvas structure shows through, because the pigments are deposited in the canvas structure.
 If you use a highly pigmented watercolor paint with a little water, you can achieve interesting effects on a primed cotton canvas.
 However, this has nothing to do with classic watercolor painting.

-If you want to achieve similar effects on a canvas as in watercolor painting on paper, the stretched canvas AQUA is recommended, which was developed directly for painting with watercolor.
+If you want to achieve similar effects on a canvas as in watercolor painting on paper, we recommend our stretched canvas CRAZY MULTIMEDIA - this is a true all-rounder canvas that handles all painting techniques and provides an interesting watercolor experience.

 Pastels, coal and red chalk are ideal for preliminary drawings on stretched canvases.
 All have in common that these have no binders and thus leave a loose layer of paint on the canvas.